osato/feed-activity/README.md

 ### `npm install`

-To get the node package for installed modules
+To get the node package installed for added modules

 ### `npm start`